 Mortality rates were based on the Mortality Improvement Society of Actuaries Scale MP-2020.

-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of the CalPERS 1997-2015 Experience Study.
-The discount rate used was 5.00%, which differs from last year's discount rate of 5.75%.
+The actuarial assumptions used in the June 30, 2022, valuation were based on the results of the CalPERS 1997-2015 Experience Study.
+The discount rate used was 5.00%, which is the same as the previous year.